NZMSA/2017-Phase-1-Module-2/6. Integrate Database to solution/6.3 Integrating Easy Tables with Xamarin.Forms (GET Request) /README.md

 }
 ```

-Now if we want to access our `MobileServiceClient` in an activity we can add the following line, for the purpose of this tutorial we will be adding it to our `AzureTables.xaml.cs` file
+Now if we want to access our `MobileServiceClient` in an activity we can add the following line, for the purpose of this tutorial we could add it to our `AzureTables.xaml.cs` file
 ```Csharp
 public partial class AzureTable : ContentPage
 {